-An additional forest station was located directly down slope of the TOP station, halfway to the village of Hohenpeissenberg.
-Its data of wind speed and wind direction were used to check, if air masses could have been transported very close to the ground toward the TOP station.
+An additional forest station was located directly down slope (south flank) of the TOP station, halfway to the village of Hohenpeissenberg.
+Its data of wind speed and wind direction were used to check if air masses could have been transported very close to the ground toward the TOP station.

-- All parameters being measured at the four stations and being relevant for this paper are listed in Table 1.
-For practical reasons, both field sites at the foot of the mountain (BASE#1 and BASE#2) will be considered as the "BASE" (in contrast to TOP station). - 2.3 Quality control
+All measured parameters are listed in Table 1.
+For practical reasons, both field sites at the foot of the mountain (BASE#1 and BASE#2) will be considered as the "BASE" (in contrast to TOP station).

+2.3 Quality control